 The father-figure effect

-According to the U.S. Census Bureau, nearly 17 million children under age 18 lived in a home without their biological father.1
+According to the U.S. Census Bureau, more than 18 million children under age 18 live in a home without a biological, step, or adoptive father. .1

 “Support can come in so many different places and in so many different ways,” said Kimmel, noting the benefits of parental engagement are not necessarily predicated on gender.
 “We are a society where families live far apart from each other and kids see their grandparents and cousins only a few times a year.
 It’s important to acknowledge the father figures or parental figures who fill in.”